Joule-Thomson expansion for quantum corrected AdS-Reissner-Nordstr\"om black holes in Kiselev spacetime with Barrow fractal entropy: Conclusions and final considerations

 We have also studied the isenthalpic curves $T\times P$ with $M$ fixed.
 As shown in Figs. \ref{figure8}-\ref{figure10}, these curves are clearly distinct for different values of $\Delta$, although they start and end at the same $T\times P$ points, as a consequence of the dependence on $\Delta$ in Eq. \eqref{temp}.
 In particular, in Fig. \ref{figure8} we find that for values of $M<2.5$ (upper panels) the increase of $\Delta$ decreases the isenthalpic curves, while for $M\ge2.5$ (lower panels) they increase the curves.

 It is also interesting to mention that for the various Kiselev scenarios described by the examined values of $\omega$, the effect of the Barrow parameter $\Delta$ is essentially the same, as can be seen in Figs. \ref{figure3} and \ref{figure5}-\ref{figure7}.
-Despite some particular behavior for the small temperature and pressure regime, for large values of these quantities, as the values of $\Delta$ increase, the slope of the $T_i$ curve decreases, implying an increase in pressure.
+Despite some particular behavior for the small temperature and pressure regime, for large values of these quantities, as the values of $\Delta$ increase, the slope of the $T_{\rm i}^{\rm JT}$ curve decreases, implying an increase in pressure.
 This can be understood since $T=(\partial M/\partial S)_{P,Q}$, Eq. \eqref{T}, so that increasing the entropy $S$, should decrease $T$.

-Of special mention is the case of Fig. \ref{figure4} where we saw clearly the difference between both manifestations of quantum corrections, the one associated with parameter $a$ inside the metric, Eq. \eqref{f(r)}, and the other related to $\Delta$ appearing in the expression of entropy of the so-called Barrow entropic model, Eq. \eqref{S_Delta}.
+There are various types of quantum corrections in gravity which depend on the specific situation or energy and length scales.
+In particular, in the case of Fig. \ref{figure4}, we clearly saw the numerical difference between the manifestations of the quantum corrections studied here, the one associated with parameter $a$ inside the metric, Eq. \eqref{f(r)}, and the other related to $\Delta$ appearing in the expression of entropy of the so-called Barrow entropic model, Eq. \eqref{S_Delta}.
 The metric quantum correction deals with the geometry of the spacetime fabric and, on the other hand, the entropic quantum correction is related to the storage of the information in the event horizon which reflects a non smooth surface, a fractal one.
 The latter is connected to the quantum microstates of the BH.
-Given the different nature of these corrections, we expect a difference in the inversion temperature curves when we vary those parameters.
-The variation of $\Delta$ changes the inclination of the curves and the variation of the $a$-parameter dislocated the initial points of each curve on the pressure scale; this is well defined in Fig. \ref{figure4}.
+The variation of $\Delta$ changes the inclination of the curves and the variation of the $a$-parameter dislocated the initial points of each curve on the pressure scale.
+Since these corrections appear clearly in Fig. \ref{figure4}, one can see that both perturbations are consistent and with similar energy or length scales for the chosen values of the parameters.

 As final remarks, it would be interesting to analyze the interplay of the BH microstates, for instance, from a string theory point of view, and the present effects studied on the BH thermodynamics, in particular in the Joule-Thomson inversion temperature.
 Another final observation is that all the material discussed here disregards spins, but recently a fermionic JTE was reported \cite{Ji:2023epw}, so an extension to this case can also be considered.